Vote — Feb 4, 2016 12:17 p.m.

 View All » (including bills from previous years)

-From Jan 2005 to May 2013, Green missed 83 of 6,534 roll call votes, which is 1.3%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2005 to Feb 2016, Green missed 182 of 8,321 roll call votes, which is 2.2%.
+This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+ProPublica has tracked 85 explanations for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: